rash-sh/rash/rash_book/src/contributing.md

 ## Comments

-UYoou should add appropriate comments to all new methods and structures.
+You should add appropriate comments to all new methods and structures.
 Additionally, if an existing method or structure is sufficiently modified, you should add comments to it if it doesn't have any already or update them if they do.